minvws/nl-covid19-coronacheck-website/_questions/en/15-wat-als-de-app-een-storing-krijgt-als-ik-naar-binnen-wil.md

 layout: content
 index: 15
 set: 3
-title: What if the app doesn’t work when I want to get access?
+title: What if the app doesn't work when I want to get access?
 lang: en
 categories:
 - en